nitin42/react-color-extractor/README.md

 **`type: string`**

-`src` prop accepts a remote image url or a local image path.
+`src` prop accepts a remote or local image url, or a blob url.

 ```js
 <ColorExtractor